blackberry/BB10-WebWorks-Samples/Foursquare-OAuth-2/README.md

 **To contribute code to this repository you must be [signed up as an official contributor](http://blackberry.github.com/howToContribute.html).**

 ## Initial Foursquare Setup
-1. Open index.html
-2. Include the webworks-.js file ***see How To Build*** for instructions
-3. Create an application on Foursquare (https://developer.foursquare.com/)
+1. Create an application on Foursquare (https://developer.foursquare.com/)
-4. Under “Callback URL” enter “local:///index.html”
+2. Under “Callback URL” enter “local:///index.html”
-5. When your app is created, copy down your Client ID, and Client Secret
+3. When your app is created, copy down your Client ID, and Client Secret

 ## WebWorks App Setup
 1. Open js/oauth.js from the project folder.